Clausen

 preservative according to recent studies which are ongoing

-Leather dressings and
+Leather

-preservatives attract dust and other pollutants
+dressings and preservatives attract dust and other pollutants

-and may actually dry out
+and may

-leather over time.
-If you feel that a
+you feel that a preservative

-is necessary, use it
+is necessary,

-sparingly, and apply with extreme care.
+use it sparingly, and apply with extreme care.

 The long-term

-effects of modern preservatives on old leather
+effects of modern

-are not fully understood, so opinions may change as new products emerge.
-Marney’s Conservation Leather Dressing,
+as new products emerge.
+Marney’s Conservation Leather Dressing, Neatsfoot

-available, and I use them sparingly.
-To
+use them sparingly.
+To stop small areas

-of SC 6000 acrylic polymer treatment may be used.
-Never oil pigskin, vellum or
+acrylic polymer treatment may be used.
+Never

 Excessive humidity and exposure to vermin is book abuse.
 Don’t store books in furnace rooms, crawl spaces, outside sheds, the chicken coop, in the trunk, or back window of your car.
 I mentioned that paper absorbs moisture, so it stands to reason that airborne pollutants such as combustible fumes, smoke, smog, cooking odors and mold spores, will also be absorbed by paper and leather.
 Excessive humidity, dirt and dust will also attract vermin such as cockroaches, flies, silverfish, book worms, carpet beetles, mice, termites and spiders.
 I once bought a large collection of military histories that had been in a house where years of cigarette smoke had yellowed the off-white spines.
 A slightly moist cloth of water and a mild detergent removed most of the smelly grime.
 Fortunately, the last book I found destroyed by a mouse was a book club edition of a modern romance novel.